dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

 For the full control flow, take a look at the `checkForUpdates()` [source code](https://github.com/dhis2/app-platform/blob/a3490e03a2c2c4e706b5fad644d8f3beffc4a81a/pwa/src/lib/registration.js#L31-L105).

-If there _is_ a new service ready, then the `onNewSW()` callback function provided to `checkForNewSW()` is called, which sets the `updateAvailable` boolean returned by the hook to `true`.
+If there _is_ a new service ready, then the `onNewSW()` callback function provided as an argument to `checkForNewSW()` is called, which sets the `updateAvailable` boolean returned by the hook to `true`.
 The `ConnectedHeaderBar` component passes this value as a prop to the HeaderBar, which shows the “New app version available — Click to reload” notification in the user profile menu.

 ![Update available notification](update-available-notification.png)

-If the user opens the profile menu and clicks the “New version available” notification, the `confirmReload()` function is called.
+If the user opens the profile menu and clicks the “New version available” notification, the `confirmReload()` function in `usePWAUpdateState` is called.
 It handles the next part of the update flow by checking how many tabs of this app are open, so that if multiple tabs are open, a warning can be shown that they will all be reloaded.
 Like the `PWALoadingBoundary`, it uses the Offline Interface’s `getClientsInfo()` method to get the number of clients associated with this service worker.

 Once the clients info is received, if there is one client open for this service worker scope, `confirmReload()` will use the Offline Interface’s [`useNewSW()` method](https://github.com/dhis2/app-platform/blob/a3490e03a2c2c4e706b5fad644d8f3beffc4a81a/pwa/src/offline-interface/offline-interface.js#L192-L219) to instruct the new service worker to take control, as the `PWALoadingBoundary` does.
 If there are multiple clients open, or if the `getClientsInfo()` request fails, then the `confirmationRequired` boolean returned by the `usePWAUpdateState` hook will resolve to `true`.
 In the `ConnectedHeaderBar` component, this will result in rendering the `ConfirmReloadModal` that warns about data loss when all open tabs will be reloaded.

 ![Reload confirmation modal](reload-confirmation-modal.png)

-If possible, the number of tabs is shown in the modal to help the user account for forgotten tabs, as could happen if the user has many browser windows open or is on a mobile device.
 If the user clicks “Reload” in the modal, the `onConfirmUpdate()` function is called, which calls the `offlineInterface.useNewSW()` function and the update is triggered.
-If the user clicks “Cancel”, the `onCancelUpdate()` function is called, which resets the `confirmationRequired` boolean to false by setting `clientsCount` to null, which will close the modal.
+If the user clicks “Cancel”, the `onCancelUpdate()` function is called, which resets the `confirmationRequired` boolean to `false` by setting `clientsCount` to `null`, which will close the modal.

-All these steps under the hood are coordinated to create the robust [user experience](#designing-a-good-user-experience-for-updating-pwa-apps) described above and make sure service workers and apps update correctly.
+All these steps under the hood are coordinated to create the robust [user experienc described above](#designing-a-good-user-experience-for-updating-pwa-apps) and make sure service workers and apps update correctly.

 ##### Handling precached static assets between versions